 Or, in another domain, look at the shockingly wide range of outcomes in human goodness.
 How can murderers and saints belong to the same species?
 Their nature is the same; how can their nurture possibly differ enough to explain the space between them?
 It seems possible only in the exponential world of feedback loops, where actions and outcomes compound over a lifetime.

 The phenomenon is also at work in day-to-day life:

 We’ve all heard about the importance of habits.
-I’ve come to believe that the real reason habits work is that they buy enough time for feedback loops to take effect.
-Not all loops are under your control (again consider poverty), but if you’re trying to change some part of your world, try looking for an underlying feedback loop to interrupt or encourage.
+I’ve come to believe that the real reason habits work is that they buy enough time for feedback loops to kick in.
+Not all loops are under your control (again consider poverty), but if you’re trying to change some part of your world, look for an underlying feedback loop to interrupt or encourage.